nasa/GeneLab_Data_Processing/Metagenomics/Remove_human_reads_from_raw_data/Workflow_Documentation/SW_MGRemoveHumanReads-A/README.md

 This downloaded the workflow into a directory called `SW_MGRemoveHumanReads-*/`, with the workflow version number at the end.

+> Note: If wanting an earlier version, the wanted version can be provided as an optional argument like so:
+> ```bash
+> GL-get-workflow MG-remove-human-reads --wanted-version 1.0.0
+> ```

 ### 3. Modify the variables in the config.yaml file
-Once you've downloaded the workflow template, you can modify the variables in the [config.yaml](workflow_code/SW_MGRemoveHumanReads-A_1.0.0/config.yaml) file as needed.
-For example, you will have to provide a text file containing a single-column list of unique sample identifiers (see an example of how to set this up below - if you are running the example dataset, this file is provided in the [workflow_code](workflow_code) directory [here](workflow_code/SW_MGRemoveHumanReads-A_1.0.0/unique-sample-IDs.txt)).
+Once you've downloaded the workflow template, you can modify the variables in the [config.yaml](workflow_code/config.yaml) file as needed.
+For example, you will have to provide a text file containing a single-column list of unique sample identifiers (see an example of how to set this up below - if you are running the example dataset, this file is provided in the [workflow_code](workflow_code) directory [here](workflow_code/unique-sample-IDs.txt)).
 You will also need to indicate the path to your input data (raw reads) and the root directory for where the kraken2 reference database should be stored (it will be setup automatically).
-Additionally, if necessary, you'll need to modify each variable in the [config.yaml](workflow_code/SW_MGRemoveHumanReads-A_1.0.0/config.yaml) file to be consistent with the study you want to process and the machine you're using.
+Additionally, if necessary, you'll need to modify each variable in the [config.yaml](workflow_code/config.yaml) file to be consistent with the study you want to process and the machine you're using.

 > Note: If you are unfamiliar with how to specify paths, one place you can learn more is [here](https://astrobiomike.github.io/unix/getting-started#the-unix-file-system-structure).